jcolag/uManage/README.md

     poll=2

 The aforementioned defaults are still in effect if they are not replaced by the file, and command-line options override the file's options.

+Also, as suggested earlier, _uManageUi_ can also change the configuration with a graphical interface.

 Output
 ======